-The program's projected work units and expenditure levels for FY'25 are as follows: design and construction of main replacement and associated water house connection renewals, 32 miles - \$90.9M; cathodic protection - \$1.9M; design and construction of large water service replacements - \$10.3M; emergency contracts at depots - \$5.5M; pipe armoring - \$0.6M.
+The program's projected work units and expenditure levels for FY'24 are as follows: design and construction of main replacement and associated water house connection renewals, 27 miles - \$69.3M; cathodic protection - \$2.9M; design and construction of large water service replacements - \$8.9M; emergency contracts at depots - \$5.5M; pipe armoring - \$0.6M.
 Note: The specific mix and type of water main reconstruction may vary in any given year depending on the nature and priority of the work to be addressed.
 The program level may be adjusted in future years based upon the results of the Asset Management Plan.
-Based upon the prioritization and recommendations in the FY'25 Enterprise Asset Management Plan, the number of miles of water main replacement should begin to ramp back up by approximately 5 miles per year.
+Based upon the prioritization and recommendations in the FY'24 Enterprise Asset Management Plan, the number of miles of water main replacement should begin to ramp back up by approximately 5 miles per year.

 Flow studies, water system modeling, and field surveys are routinely conducted.
 The annual Buried Water Assets System Asset Management Plan identifies the business risk exposure of the water distribution system.
-FY'25 Enterprise Asset Management Plan (May 2023).
+FY'24 Enterprise Asset Management Plan (May 2022).

-Program costs reflect the latest expenditure and schedule estimates based on the recommendations from the FY'25 Enterprise Asset Management Plan (May 2023).
+Program costs reflect the latest expenditure and schedule estimates based on the recommendations from the FY'24 Enterprise Asset Management Plan (May 2022).

 The water reconstruction program has been ongoing since 1979.
 Funding in the six-year program period is subject to Spending Affordability Guideline limits.
+The following work accomplishments through FY'21 summarize the magnitude of the reconstruction effort: 1,982 miles rehabilitated or replaced; 347 large water service/meters replaced.
+It is anticipated water reconstruction activity will be a perpetual element of future work programs.